-Members were reminded of the recent presentation from Community Advice Antrim and Newtownabbey on the subject of the draft NI Executive budgets for 2021/22 and the related prospect of a funding reduction £1.5m for independent advice services across NI.
+Members are reminded of the recent presentation from Community Advice Antrim and Newtownabbey on the subject of the draft NI Executive budgets for 2021/22 and the related prospect of a funding reduction $\pounds 1.5m$ for independent advice services across NI.

 Members had asked for letters to be issued to the Ministers for Communities and Finance reinforcing the Council's view that additional funding should be allocated to DfC for the purpose of maintaining the previous level of funding for the independent advice sector.
-These letters were issued by the Mayor and were circulated for Members' information.
+These letters were issued by the Mayor and are enclosed for Members' information.

-The circulated replies had been received from the Department for Communities' Director, Voluntary & Community Division and from the Minister of Finance.
+The enclosed replies have been received from the Department for Communities' Director, Voluntary & Community Division and from the Minister of Finance.

-Proposed by Councillor Magill Seconded by Councillor Robinson and agreed that the replies from the Department of Finance and the Department for Communities on the subject of Independent Advice Services funding 2021/22 be noted.
+RECOMMENDATION: that the replies from the Department of Finance and the Department for Communities on the subject of Independent Advice Services funding 2021/22 be noted.